yttehs/DiffGesture/README.md

     ```

     ```
-    If an error crops up while installing 'fasttext' using pip, then you can install it separately from the official 'fasttext' githubrepo as follows: git clone https://github.com/facebookresearch/fastText.git
+    If an error crops up while installing 'fasttext' using pip, then you can install it separately from the official 'fasttext' github repo as follows: git clone https://github.com/facebookresearch/fastText.git
     cd fastText
     python setup.py install